Djiit/website/blog/2020-02-15-Renovate-and-Github-Actions.md

 GitHub Actions is a great tool to automate repetitive tasks on your repository, like PR triage or small review tasks -- it can also act like a complete CI solution (that's what we do at [Dior.com](https://www.dior.com)!).
 Plus, it comes with a generous free plan!

-First, we need to give Renovate some permissions to "scans" your repository.
+First, we need to give Renovate some permissions to "scan" your repository.

 Go to **Settings** > **Developer settings** > **Personal access tokens** and Create a Personal Acces Token (PAT) with the `repo` scope.